the-teachingRSE-project/competencies/competencies.md

       May not have awareness/skills if self-taught.&
-    As previous but professional RSEs generally very experienced with use of repositories and their many features.& Repos a vital aspect of modern team-based development.
+    As previous but professional RSEs generally very experienced with use of repositories and their many features.& Repos are a vital aspect of modern team-based development.
-      Is the necessary expertise available?&
+      Short courses can facilitate effective use.&
     Repos used extensively by RSE teams - often the base for project management, issue tracking, etc. in addition to code itself.
       May train others.&